Freddie Mercury: Alleged daughter

 According to the 2025 biography Love, Freddie by Lesley-Ann Jones, Mercury fathered a daughter in 1976 following an affair with the wife of a friend, and shared parental responsibilities with the child's mother and her husband.
-Mercury's alleged daughter approached Jones with journal entries claimed to be written for her by Mercury, detailing his personal history.
-The claims were first reported in May 2025, ahead of the biography's release.
-His alleged daughter was referred to in the publication simply as "B".
-News outlets reported that very few people knew of her existence, though Mary Austin and the other members of Queen were supposedly aware.
+Mercury's alleged daughter approached Jones with journal entries from 17 diaries claimed to be written for her by Mercury, detailing his personal history, and stated that she and Mercury "had a very close and loving relationship from the moment I was born" until his death when she was 15 years old.
+The claims were first reported in May 2025, ahead of the biography's release, with the alleged daughter referred to in the publication simply as "B".

-In July 2025, Brian May's wife Anita Dobson said she and her husband were sceptical of the story, and Austin told The Sunday Times the following month: "I cannot imagine he would have wanted to, or been able to, keep such a joyful event a secret, either from me or other people closest to him [...]
+News outlets reported that very few people knew of her existence, but that Mary Austin and the other members of Queen were supposedly aware.
+Despite this accusation, Brian May's wife Anita Dobson said she and her husband were sceptical of the overall story and stated that the supposed daughter is someone that "we don't know about", while Austin, who was living with Mercury when the birth supposedly occurred and when he was supposedly writing diaries about it, told The Sunday Times the following month: "I cannot imagine he would have wanted to, or been able to, keep such a joyful event a secret, either from me or other people closest to him [...]
 I've never known of any child, or of any diaries.
 If Freddie had indeed had a child without me knowing anything about it, that would be astonishing to me."
+In January 2026, the death of the supposed daughter was reported at age 48.